DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc C - Into the Valley.md

 If asked about lodging, the guards can share information about the Blue Water Inn, as described in <span class="citation">Vallaki Lore (p.
 96)</span>.
 The guards are also willing to provide additional directions to other landmarks in the town in exchange for a bribe of 1 gold piece.

 Each time the players pass through the gates, including the first, the guards nod at them and intone the Baron's favored phrase: "All will be well."

+> [!abstract]+ **Gertruda's Fate**
+> If the players inquire about Gertruda's fate and provide a description, the guards truthfully share that they haven't seen anyone resembling her.
 ### Entering the Town
 As the players pass down Vallaki's main avenue, read:

 <div class="description"><p>You pass from the earthen road onto cobblestone streets, mud staining your boots and the bottoms of your pants.
 Behind you, the gates close with a slam, and you can see the guards resume their posts behind it.
 In the distance, you can see two other figures bearing pikes, patrolling the walls as they look down on the twisted forest beyond.</p>
 <p>The eaves of the buildings hang with old banners and tattered fabrics that flap and twist in the chill breeze.
-The banners are painted with faded words and illustrations, but time has robbed them of both their legibility and any beauty they may have once had.</p></div>
+The banners are painted with faded words and illustrations, but time has robbed them of both their legibility and any beauty they may have once had.</p>

-If the players arrive during the day, add:

-<div class="description"><p>The streets are filled sparsely with townsfolk, many wearing drab, patched grey clothes that have faded with age.
-They shrink back toward the sides of the streets as you pass, their pale faces growing paler with faint fear at the sight of you.
-Their frightened eyes linger on your strange appearances, and quiet whispers fill the air.</p>
-<p>A few townsfolk bear strained, silent smiles, but no mirth reaches their eyes.
-There's not a glint of hope or joy—only weariness, tainted with fear.</p>
-<p>As you pass by them, the tension leaves the townsfolk and they return quietly to their business.</p></div>

-Otherwise, if the players arrive at night, add:

-<div class="description"><p>Flickering candlelight lingers behind the shuttered townhouse windows, and humanoid shadows move beyond closed curtains. </p><p>Long shadows lurk in the alleyways, where the grass grows long and twisted beneath the stained and sagging wood of the buildings above. </p>
+<p>Flickering candlelight lingers behind the shuttered townhouse windows, and humanoid shadows move beyond closed curtains.
+Long shadows lurk in the alleyways, where the grass grows long and twisted beneath the stained and sagging wood of the buildings above. </p>
 <p>The streets are empty, though you can see a single cloaked figure traveling away from you down the central road.
 In the distance beyond the walls, a lone wolf howls, and a cold gust of wind cuts through the night like a knife.</p></div>

 The cloaked figure is Willemina Rikalova, as described in <span class="citation">St. Andral's Church (p.
 97)</span>.
 She is traveling to the church to pray for the freedom of her son, Udo Lukovich.